-Since families and parenting is a universal topic, the show is naturally relatable at its core concept.
+Since families and parenting is a universal topic, the show is naturally relatable to its core concept.
 We all understand what it is like to fight with family and navigate how to care for someone you love unconditionally.

 But Parenthood strikes a chord in our hearts because it is realistic and raw.
 With familial love, comes a lot of responsibility, hurt, and pain.
-Families fight, say hurtful things, turn their backs on each other sometimes, but no matter what, they always come back.
-The show identifies that and portrays it accurately, digging deep with its complexities and hardships.
+Families fight, say hurtful things, and turn their backs on each other sometimes, but no matter what, they always come back.
+The show identifies that and portrays it accurately, digging deep into its complexities and hardships.

 Every character will be representative of either you yourself or someone you know.
 There is a lot of depth to them and through the span of six seasons, creator Jason Katims breaks down those layers and shows the characters in their most vulnerable form.
 There is a reason that every episode makes you cry.
 It’s because you connect to the pain, the happiness, the wins, and the losses.

 With every infuriating turn the show would take, putting its characters in pain, showing them at their lowest, it would make another one for the better, with the reassurance that they have each other to love, support, and care for no matter what.

 Through all this, Parenthood manages to impart a lot of learnings.
 It explores all the different perspectives on family, allowing the viewer to understand lived experiences of other members of their family.

 Warning: This post contains spoilers for the show!